 After spending some time with the disciples in Damascus, Saul led by the Spirit immediately began to proclaim the Gospel in the synagogues.
 Everyone was astonished, as the man formerly persecuting anyone who dared to speak in Jesus’ name, was now preaching the same Gospel.
 God used Saul’s fame as a persecutor to show everyone the works of the Spirit in transforming such a human being.
 Saul would argue and prove to the people living in Damascus that Jesus is the Messiah.
 The scriptures were opened to him by the Holy Spirit and he could finally understand what he had been reading since his childhood.
 Do we read scriptures with the guidance of the Spirit or is it part of our daily rituals?

 As was the case with all the followers of the way, Saul also started facing death threats and it is then that the disciples helped him escape from Damascus and reach Jerusalem.
 The disciples, though were sceptic towards Saul’s intentions in joining the church, welcomed him and Saul stayed with them and moved about freely in Jerusalem.
 Do we doubt the intentions of newcomers into the Church?
 We must remember that Jesus can transform anybody and that’s the reason we also were able to come to his fold.

 When the Hellenistic Jews turned against him, the disciples sent Saul to Tarsus and the Church in Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
-Whats the reason for the peace in our churches?
-It is the calm before the storm or has the flame that once burned strong has now been extinguished?
+What’s the reason for the peace in our churches?
+Is it the calm before the storm or has the flame that once burned strong has now been extinguished?

 Peter in Lydda and Joppa